Free 2-person delivery to UK mainland

 Wine Fridges, Wine Coolers and Wine Walls

-At Elite Wine Refrigeration, we want to make your buying experience as easy and as fruitful as possible, so before beginning your search for your new wine cooler, wine wall or wine cabinet, its best to know which type of unit is best for the space you have.
+At Elite Wine Refrigeration, we want to make your buying experience as easy and as fruitful as possible, so before beginning your search for your new wine cooler, wine wall or wine cabinet, it is recommended to learn about which type of unit is best for the space you have.
 Keep reading to learn more or read our Buyer's Guide!

 Built In Wine Coolers

 This type of wine cooler are primarily undercounter units designed to sit on the floor and in most cases have kitchen cabinets built around them to created a seamless look.
-Built in wine coolers are available in standard sizes, with the majority designed to be used as undercounter units so they can fit neatly into kitchen cabinets.
+Built in wine coolers are designed to be used as undercounter units so they can fit neatly into kitchen cabinets.

 Built in wine coolers can also be utilised as freestanding wine coolers, the only difference being they have a vent at the front to allow for enough ventilation to cool the compressor and evaporator.